udacity/FCND-Backyard-Flyer/README.md

         # TODO: fill out this method
         return True

-    # Command the vehicle to the target position and return True when it has arrived
+    # Command the vehicle to the target position, assign the target to self.target_position and return True when it has arrived
     def goto(self, target):
         #TODO: fill out this method
         return True